-We believe that the presentation of the following financial measures are useful to investors because they are frequently used by securities analysts, investors and other interested parties in the evaluation of companies in our industry.
+We believe that the presentation of the following financial measures is useful to investors because they are frequently used by securities analysts, investors and other interested parties in the evaluation of companies in our industry.
 Adjusted EBITDA, Adjusted EBITDA Margin and Contracted Adjusted EBITDA are not defined in U.S. GAAP and should not be considered to be an alternative to net income or any other financial metric required by such accounting principles.
-In addition, such measures may not be comparable to similarly titled non-GAAP financial measures used by other similarly situated companies.
+In addition, such measures may not be comparable to similarly titled